All members are allowed to sponsor a guest. Please review the guest pass information on our membership pages.Can I reserve a racquetball court?

 A Club Sport is an athletic sport in which a college sponsors one team for recreational or competitive purposes (not through the NCAA, but possibly through other leagues).

-With more than 26 Sports Clubs ranging from Lacrosse to Tennis, and Intramural Sports like flag football and softball, Auburn students can find themselves immersed in competition that promotes leadership, sportsmanship, and a healthy way of living.
+With more than 26 Sports Clubs ranging from Lacrosse to Tennis, Auburn students can find themselves immersed in competition that promotes leadership, sportsmanship, and a healthy way of living.

 Club Sports at Auburn University are student organizations designed to promote good sportsmanship, skills development and athletic competition.
 Clubs are competitive, and are not affilitated with the NCAA.What is the difference between Club Sports and Intramural Sports?

 Intramural Sports are sport competitions played between teams or individuals that are formed from the university community.
 Team’s play each other for a period of time, followed by a single elimination tournament.

 Club Sports is more specialized.
 Clubs are formed by groups of students and often compete with other sports clubs from other universities.
 Club Sports normally have dedicated practice times and seasons that are usually much longer than Intramural Sports.
 Intramural Sports competes within the university and Club Sports competes outside the university.What kinds of outdoor recreation is available through the center?

 Auburn Outdoors is an adventure-based education program that provides numerous avenues for recreation.
 This program offers adventure trips, indoor climbing facilities, and weekly special events on and off campus.
 Trips will encompass backpacking, paddling, climbing, biking, and much more.
 Auburn Outdoors also provides equipment rental for your own personal outdoor adventures.